Resource Center

 • An employee can voluntarily choose to waive their first meal period, but only if they complete their workday within 6 hours.
 This waiver must be documented.

 • If the workday exceeds 6 hours by even a minute, it results in a meal period violation, and penalties apply.
+You can use our free California Meal Break Premium Calculator to estimate potential penalties.

 • For workdays longer than 10 hours, a second 30-minute meal break is required.
 Employees can waive this second meal period if their shift won’t exceed 12 hours and they've had a compliant first meal period